odahu/odahu-docs/source/ref_trainings.rst

       # A Docker image where the training will be launched.
       # By default, the image from a toolchain is used.
       # image: python:3.8
+      # A section defining training source code
+      algorithmSource:
+        # Use vcs if source code located in a repository and objectStorage if in a storage.
+Should not use both
+        vcs:
-      # A connection which describes credentials to a GIT repository
+          # A connection which describes credentials to a GIT repository or to a bucket if using objectStorage
-      vcsName: <git-connection>
+          connection: <git-connection>
           # Git reference (branch or tag)
           # This must be specified here OR in Git connection itself
+          # In case of using objectStorage, specify path: <remote path> instead of reference
           reference: master
       # Node selector that exactly matches a node pool from ODAHU config
       # This is optional; when omitted, ODAHU uses any of available training node pools
       # Read more about node selector: https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/